xinjuezou-whi/whi_qrcode_pose/README.md

 ## Advertised service
 **qrcode**(whi_interfaces::WhiSrvQrcode)

-Empty request with response of the offset(geometry_msgs/PoseStamped) to camera frame and the encoded contents of QR code
+The argument: timeout in the request specifies the maximum duration to wait for the response from the server.
+The response from the server is filled with the offset(geometry_msgs/PoseStamped) to the camera frame and the encoded contents of the QR code

 ## Image source
 Currently, three image sources are supported: USB CAM stream, the message of sensor_msgs::Image, and images stored in a local folder